X.400: Implementation

 From the late 1980s, many major countries committed to the OSI stack, via GOSIP - Government Open Systems Interconnection Profiles.
 In the United States this was in the form of the 1990 NIST "Federal Information Processing Standard" (FIPS #146).
 In turn, major computer vendors committed to producing OSI-compliant products, including X.400.
 Microsoft's Exchange Server was developed in this time period, and internally based on X.400/X.500 - with the initial release "equally happy to dispatch messages via Messaging API (MAPI), X.400, or Simple Mail Transfer Protocol (SMTP)".
 In practice however, most of these were poorly produced, and seldom put into operation.

 In North America, many large defense contractors and universities had also already committed to the Internet and TCP/IP standards, including SMTP for email.
-There, X.400 is still used in some applications, such as the military, intelligence services and aviation, mainly because the X.400 functions for integrity and security were developed and deployed much earlier than their SMTP counterparts (S/MIME, PGP and SMTP-TLS).
+There, X.400 is still used in some applications, such as the military, intelligence services and aviation, mainly because the X.400 protocol supports encryption, and its functions for integrity and security were developed and deployed much earlier than their SMTP counterparts (S/MIME, PGP and SMTP-TLS).
 For similar reasons, it is sometimes used for transmission of EDI messages between applications.

 In Europe, South America, and Asia, X.400 is quite widely implemented, especially for EDI services.

-X.400 has been extended for use in military applications (see MMHS) and aviation (see AMHS).
+X.400 has been extended for use in military applications - see Military Message Handling System - and aviation - see Aeronautical Message Handling System.
+Furthermore, NATO uses STANAG 4406 as a standard for Military Messaging based on X.400.